Torus equivariant D-modules and hypergeometric systems: Abstract

 \section{Abstract}

 We formalize, at the level of $D$-modules, the notion that $A$-hypergeometric systems are equivariant versions of the classical hypergeometric equations.
 For this purpose, we construct a functor $\Pi^{\tilde A}_B$ on a suitable category of torus equivariant $D$-modules and show that it preserves key properties, such as holonomicity, regularity, and reducibility of monodromy representation.
 We also examine its effect on solutions, characteristic varieties, and singular loci.
-When applied to certain binomial $D$-modules, $\Pi^{\tilde A}_B$ produces saturations of the classical hypergeometric differential equations, a fact that sheds new light on the $D$-module theoretic properties of these classical systems.
+By applying $\Pi^{\tilde A}_B$ to suitable binomial $D$-modules, we shed new light on the $D$-module theoretic properties of systems of classical hypergeometric differential equations.

 \dedicatory{ }